thernly/Scandalous/Readme.md

 ## Project Structure (Key Components)

+*   `Scandalous.Core.csproj`: A class library containing the core logic, services, validators, and configuration for scanning operations.
-*   `Scandalous.csproj`: The C# project file, defining target framework (.NET 10), dependencies, and build settings.
+*   `Scandalous.csproj`: The Windows Forms application project, defining target framework (.NET 10), dependencies, and build settings for the WinForms UI.
+*   `Scandalous.WPF.csproj`: The Windows Presentation Foundation application project, providing an alternative modern UI.
-*   `Program.cs`: The main entry point for the Windows Forms application.
+*   `Program.cs`: The main entry points for the desktop applications.
 *   `FormScan.cs`: Implements the user interface, event handling, and orchestrates the scanning process based on user input.
 *   `DocumentScanner.cs`: Contains the core logic for interacting with scanners via `NAPS2.Sdk`.
 It handles device discovery, scan execution, image processing, PDF export, and OCR integration.
 *   `ScanConfiguration.cs`: A data class that holds all configuration parameters for a scan operation.